darwin-morocho/camera2-builder/readme.md

 ```

 > None you can use the `setOnFrameListener` method to receive the nv21 byte array frames and the image size.

+Check the example in the `./project-dir/app` folder for more details.